-I shall raise up for David a rigteous Branch [or Son]...
+I shall raise up for David a righteous Branch [or Son]...

-Accordingly, in Matthew 1:21 "Yeshua" is the name God gave his Son.
-It is his original birth-name.
+Accordingly, in Matthew 1:21 "Yeshua" is the birth-name God gave his Son: "YHVH saves."

-Now note the play on words on the name "Yeshua Messiah" that Hebrew speakers would hear in Acts 4:
+Also note the play on words in the name "Yeshua" and the noun "yeshuah" that Hebrew speakers would hear in Acts 4:

 For more details on the Hebrew behind the name "Jesus Christ," see Shem Yeshua Mashiach.